• Nothing Found

 Convenience

-However, if speed is your priority, this is the fastest public transportation option available.
-Just keep an eye on when you’re travelling as the LIRR can get pretty busy during weekday rush hours (06:00-10:00).
+However, if speed is your priority, this is the fastest public transportation from JFK to Times Square available.
+Just keep an eye on when you’re traveling as the LIRR can get pretty busy during weekday rush hours (06:00-10:00).

 Editor’s Note